-- As a supply chain analyst at an oil & gas company, you can connect to an Automatic Identification System (AIS) data stream to monitor your vessels, calculate expected arrival information, and understand when vessels are either inside or outside areas of interest.
+- As a supply chain analyst at an oil and gas company, you connect to an Automatic Identification System (AIS) data stream to monitor your vessels, calculate expected arrival information, and understand when vessels are either inside or outside areas of interest.

 Components of a real-time analytic